Metro selects new director for troubled operations control center

 In his current position, the transit agency said, he oversees three divisions and a staff of 70.
 Donaldson’s role requires him to enact congressional mandates for air security, and he coordinates air traffic safety with 17 other agencies, Metro said.

-Wiedefeld said Donaldson has been intentional in his commitment to employing a diverse staff, and has recruited, hired and promoted “racially diverse working groups of men and women within FAA.”
+Off said Donaldson has been intentional in his commitment to employing a diverse staff, and has recruited, hired and promoted “racially diverse working groups of men and women within FAA.”

 Donaldson holds a bachelor’s degree in professional aeronautics and served in the U.S. Marine Corps, U.S. Air Force and Air National Guard.
 He retired from the military in 2005 after 20 years of combined active duty and Guard service.

-Note: An earlier version of this story incorrectly attributed some statements to Metro General Manager Paul J. Wiedefeld.
-The statements were made by Metro Vice President Andrew Off.